Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Applications

 Related to specific astrophysical settings, the first application we consider is the formation of HJs via the high-eccentricity migration channel (see, e.g., \citealt{Dawson:18} for a review).
 In particular, our model provides a theoretical explanation for why \citet{Guillochon:11} observed mass loss from a migrating Jovian planet at a pericenter separation as large as $D_p\simeq 2.7 R_t$, $35\%$ greater than the Roche-lobe-overfilling separation of $D_p\simeq 2.0 R_t$ using the fit by \citet{Eggleton:83}.
 Extrapolating the low-eccentricity Roche lobe calculation of \citet{Sepinsky:07a} will increase the discrepancy even further.
 We highlight that our Fig. \ref{fig:num_q2_e9_n_1} shows remarkable similarities to the simulations of \citet{Guillochon:11}; see, e.g., their fig. 3.
 Specifically, there should be no significant mass loss from $M$ (the planet) in a single passage.
 Instead, the perturbation accumulates over orbits, and significant mass loss from $M$ eventually occurs after $\mathcal{O}(10)$ orbits.
 This consistency validates our analysis.

 More importantly, our theoretical model (in terms of simple ordinary differential equations; Eq. \ref{eq:ddq} or \ref{eq:dcdt}) allows the more expensive three-dimensional hydrodynamical simulations of \citet{Guillochon:11} to be faithfully extrapolated to different systems based on each system's unique configuration.
 In particular, the commonly adopted disruption threshold of $2.7 R_t$ (e.g., \citealt{Anderson:16, Vick:19}) is only true for the specific system studied in \citet{Guillochon:11} over $\mathcal{O}(10)$ passages.
-More orbits of integration may increase the threshold further due to the chaotic build-up of the mode (captured by a non-equilibrium initial condition shown in Fig. \ref{fig:num_q2_vs_init}).
-More interestingly, if either the orbital eccentricity or the planet's rotational rate varies, a different disruption threshold would also apply; see Figs. \ref{fig:e_Dp_map_num} and \ref{fig:num_q2_e9_ns_vs_ps}.
+More orbits of integration may increase the threshold further due to the diffusive build-up of the mode (captured by a non-equilibrium initial condition shown in Fig. \ref{fig:num_q2_vs_init}). \hang{Recent studies by \citet{Yu:24b, Weldon:25} adopted a (potentially more realistic) soft disruption prescription where the planetary mass loss per orbit is parameterized as an exponentially decaying function of $D_p/R_t$, yet the parameters are still calibrated to \citet{Guillochon:11} and held constant throughout the evolution. } If either the orbital eccentricity or the planet's rotational rate varies, a different disruption threshold \hang{(or a different set of mass loss prescriptions)} should apply; see Figs. \ref{fig:e_Dp_map_num} and \ref{fig:num_q2_e9_ns_vs_ps}.
 The dependence of $D_p^{\rm (th)}$ on these properties may indicate interesting and unanticipated correlations between the current HJ distribution and progenitor configurations.

-Our Fig. \ref{fig:num_q2_vs_init} further suggests that the Roche limit for highly eccentric systems can be as large as the threshold separation to trigger the chaotic tide at about $3.8 R_t$ \citep{Wu:18} for a typical proto-HJ.
+Our Fig. \ref{fig:num_q2_vs_init} further suggests that the Roche limit for highly eccentric systems can be as large as the threshold separation to trigger the diffusive tide at about $3.8 R_t$ \citep{Wu:18} for a typical proto-HJ.
 Interestingly, this distance coincides with the location where a pile-up of HJs is observed (with a current period of about 3 days; \citealt{Wu:18, Dawson:18}).
-On the other hand, HJ systems with separations shorter than this could imply a high spin rate of the proto-HJ (young system), as the thresholds for both chaotic tide (e.g., fig. 4 of \citealt{Yu:21}) and Roche limit (Fig. \ref{fig:num_q2_e9_ns_vs_ps}) are suppressed by rotation.
+On the other hand, HJ systems with separations shorter than this could imply a high spin rate of the proto-HJ (young system), as the thresholds for both diffusive tide (e.g., fig. 4 of \citealt{Yu:21}) and Roche limit (Fig. \ref{fig:num_q2_e9_ns_vs_ps}) are suppressed by rotation.